 Subsequent discussions with the Professor have indicated the need to better identify the CWMS assets that should be the focus.
 Professor Chow has suggested the Advisory Committee consider two dimensions: the criticality of the asset (will the CWMS stop without this asset?) and the risk of its failure (what is the chance and the consequences of failure of this asset?).

-It is recommended that the Advisory Committee draft a short list of CWMS assets that are critical and high risk to discuss with Professors Chow and Rameezden.
+It is recommended that the Advisory Committee supports the drafting a short list of CWMS assets that are critical and high risk to discuss with Professors Chow and Rameezden.

 Work plan for Project Officer, Mar 2020 – June 2021